benjaminvatterj/BLP1995/README.md

 # Berry Levinsohn Pakes 1995 algorithm implementation
-This repository provides a class implementation of BLP(1995) for Python 3.+, based upon several guiding principles written by Aviv Nevo in his famous Practitioner Guide.
+This repository provides a class implementation of BLP(1995) for Python 3.+, based upon several guiding principles written by Aviv Nevo in his well known Practitioner Guide.

 Some of the features of this BLP implementations are: